-Dr Eugene Broderick’s fourth and final instalment of this lunch time lecture series has been due to the bad weather.
-It has been re-scheduled for at 1.15pm in the Medieval Museum.
+Dr Eugene Broderick’s fourth and final instalment of this lunch time lecture series has been postponed due to the bad weather.
+It has been re-scheduled for next Wednesday the 7th of March at 1.15pm in the Medieval Museum.
 We do apologise for this, but your safety is paramount to us.

 Examining the years 1932—1938, which witnessed the political dominance of Éamon de Valera.
 These were dramatic and turbulent times in the Ireland’s history and had a significant impact on the development of the Irish State.
 Many of the events of this period still cast their shadow over contemporary Ireland.